Deadly-Pigg/console-battleship/README.md

 ### Play and complete game
 - ?
 ### Make a bot to automatically play against the player
-- Make algorithm track and sink a ship when it hits a cell with a ship on it.
-- Make algorithm decide the next best slot to shoot at
+- Make algorithm decide the next best slot to shoot at (for Hard difficulty)
+- Make algorithm strategically place ships down (or make sure they aren't in contact): Low priority
 ### Misc
 - Stop spam from console (or make it look better)
+- Optimisations
 - Clean up code
+- Comments

 ## COMPLETED TASKS:
 ### Make and setup board